gabrielblain/PowerSDI/README.md

 end.date: Date at each the calculation must end (“YYYY-MM-DD").
 PEMethod: A character variable ("HS" or "PM") defining the potential evapotranspiration method.
 Default is "HS".
 distr: A character variable ("GEV" or "GLO") defining which distribution is used to calculate the SPEI.
 Default is "GEV".
-parms: Parameters required for calculating the SPI and SPEI.
+parms: parameters required for calculating the SPI and SPEI.
 It is provided by the ScientSDI function (DistPar).
 TS: Time scale on the "quart.month" basis (integer values between 1 and 96).

 ## Value